BonsaiDen/JavaScript-Garden/doc/prototype.md

 While this is often considered to be one of JavaScript's weaknesses, the prototypical inheritance model is in fact more powerful than the classic model.
-For example, it is fairly trivial to build a classic model on top the it while the other way around is a far more difficult task.
+For example, it is fairly trivial to build a classic model on top of it, while the other way around is a far more difficult task.

 Due to the fact that JavaScript is basically the only widely used language that features prototypical inheritance, it takes some time to adjust to the differences between the two models.

-The first major difference is that inheritance in JavaScript is done by using *prototype chains*.
+The first major difference is that inheritance in JavaScript is done by using so called *prototype chains*.

     function Foo() {
         this.value = 42;